Thursday, July 11, 2024

 My weapon of choice, for the most part, is the reflective laser.
 It fires three lasers that bounce all over the place and cover most of the screen.
 While it tears up regular enemies, it isn't that effective against bosses because it does the least damage of all the special weapons... but then again, charged shots and Force Pod throwing tend to be the best ways to take out bosses anyway.

 Speaking of bosses, here's the second boss... and the first one that really looks like a boss.
 Much better than that imminently-forgettable satellite at the beginning.
-This thing is only vaguely Xeno-y.
+This thing is only vaguely Xeno-y, and looks more like those gas-mask Mor-Tax in the 1988 War of the Worlds show.
+Which would line up on the timing.

 One of the major strengths of this game is the music.
 The third stage here is an aquatic underground with a really fitting BGM. ...and an oddly disturbing visual background.

 Next up is a big boss with worms slithering in and out of it.
 An eye pops out of the side every so often, and that's the vulnerable spot.
-I hit it with one super-charged shot and the fight ended.
+I hit it with one super-charged shot at the right moment, and the fight ended.
 How strong IS that shot?

 The full Crusader Ship isn't that big, but it seems like it is due to the slow scrolling speed.

-The ship core fires a lot of reflecting lasers around the room.
+In this Super version, you go inside the ship at the end to fight the ship core.
+This thing fires a lot of reflecting lasers around the room.
 I counter with the fire chain, which sweeps along the floor and ceiling to take out the various eyes on the wall.

 The big danger of stage five?
 The walls.
 They move, sliding around in an effort to trap you.